Wildebeest (character)

 Wildebeest is the name of several characters appearing in American comic books published by DC Comics, primarily in association with the Teen Titans.
 The first Wildebeest is a moniker shared by members of the Wildebeest Society, a cartel that battled the Titans on multiple occasions.
 The second Wildebeest, Baby Wildebeest, is a creature created by the Society who was adopted by the Titans.

 History

-Wildebeest I
+Wildebeest

 The first Wildebeest is a poacher, mercenary, and enemy of Chris King and Vicki Grant.

 Wildebeest Society

 The second Wildebeest is the founder of the Wildebeest Society, a criminal cartel that conducts underhanded affairs for financial gain.
 Although the Society has many members (some of them having previously worked for H.I.V.E.), only one Wildebeest operates publicly, giving the illusion that all of their crimes are committed by a single individual.

 The Wildebeest Society later falls under the control of former Teen Titans member Jericho, who has been possessed by the spirits of Azarath.
 Under the leadership of Jericho, the Wildebeest Society creates artificial host bodies for the spirits to possess.
 All of their experiments fail except for the human/panther hybrid X-24, who escapes and vows vengeance on the Wildebeest Society.
 Jericho captures the Teen Titans so they can serve as host bodies, but the Titans are rescued by Pantha, Arella, Phantasm, Red Star, and Jericho's father Deathstroke.
 During the battle, Jericho is killed by Deathstroke.
 The final experiment by the Wildebeest Society, Baby Wildebeest, is taken into the Teen Titans' custody.